How to Take Care of a Teak Floor

 3 - Bring Out The Luster

-After cleaning thoroughly to remove stuck on dirt, allow the floor to dry completely.
+After cleaning thoroughly to remove stuck-on dirt, allow the floor to dry completely.
 Next, use a floor cleaner made especially for hardwood floors, again using your sponge mop.
-This will bring back the sheen of the teak wood, as well bring out the grain in the wood.
+This will bring back the sheen of the teak wood, as well as bring out the grain in the wood.

 4 - Teak Oil